apache/mynewt-site/docs/os/get_started/project_create.md

 94 directories, 9 files
 ```

-As you can see, the core of the Apache Mynewt operating system has been brought
-into your local directory.

 <br>

-### Test the project's packages
+### Testing the Project Packages

+**Note**: This is not yet supported on Windows.

-You have already built your first basic project.
-You can ask Newt to execute the unit tests in a package.
-For example, to test the `sys/config` package in the `apache-mynewt-core` repo, call newt as shown below.
+You can use the newt tool to execute the unit tests in a package.
+For example, run the following command to test the `sys/config` package in the `apache-mynewt-core` repo:

 ```no-highlight
 $ newt test @apache-mynewt-core/sys/config